durga46/Exp2.GameProgramming/README.md

 # Ex No :02

-# <p align="center">  Player movement</p>
+# <p align="center"> Third person character mesh and add animations</p>

 ## Aim:
-To Create a player movement using pawn,collectable,player health and score.
+To Change the third person character mesh and add animations by using Unreal Engine.

 ## Software Required:
 Unreal Engine.

 ## Procedure:
-To create a player movement using a pawn, collectibles, player health, and score in Unreal Engine, you can follow these steps:
+To change the third person character mesh and add animations in Unreal Engine, you can follow these steps:

-### Create the Pawn Blueprint:
+### Replace the Character Mesh:

-In Unreal Engine, go to the Content Browser and right-click to create a new Blueprint class.
+In Unreal Engine, go to the Content Browser and find the new character mesh you want to use.
-Choose "Pawn" as the parent class and name it "PlayerPawn" or any desired name.
+Right-click on the new character mesh and choose "Asset Actions" > "Create Blueprint using this" to create a Blueprint based on the new mesh.
-Open the PlayerPawn Blueprint and go to the Event Graph.
+Open the new Blueprint and go to the Event Graph.

-### Implement Player Movement:
+### Set up Animation Blueprint:

-In the Event Graph, right-click and search for "InputAxis MoveForward" and "InputAxis MoveRight" nodes.
+In the Event Graph of the new Blueprint, right-click and search for "Update Animation" and "Get Mesh" nodes.
-Connect these nodes to the corresponding inputs of the "Add Movement Input" node.
-Connect the "MoveForward" node to the "Forward/Backward" input of "Add Movement Input" and "MoveRight" to the "Right/Left" input.
+Connect the "Get Mesh" node to the "Target" input of "Update Animation" node.
+Right-click and search for "Set Anim Instance Class" node and connect it to the "Update Animation" node.
+In the "Set Anim Instance Class" node, choose or create an Animation Blueprint for your new character mesh.

+### Create Animation Blueprint:

+In the Content Browser, right-click and choose "Animation" > "Animation Blueprint" to create a new Animation Blueprint.
+Open the Animation Blueprint and go to the Event Graph.
+Right-click and search for "Event Blueprint Update Animation" node.
+This node will execute on every frame to update the animations.
-Connect the "Add Movement Input" node to the "Set Actor Location" node, connecting the output execution pin to the input execution pin of "Set Actor Location."
+Connect the output execution pin of "Event Blueprint Update Animation" to the input execution pin of "Update Animation" in the Character Blueprint.

-### Implement Collectibles:

-Create a new Blueprint class, choose "Actor" as the parent class, and name it "Collectible" or any desired name.
-Add a static mesh component to the Collectible Blueprint and assign it a mesh or shape .
-### Implement collision handling to detect when the player touches the collectible:
-Right-click in the Event Graph and search for "On Component Begin Overlap" node for the static mesh component.
-Connect the "On Component Begin Overlap" node to a custom event, e.g., "Collect."
-Inside the "Collect" event, add logic to increment the player's score and destroy the collectible actor.

-### Implement Player Health:

-Inside the PlayerPawn Blueprint, create a variable named "Health" of type float.
-Add logic to handle player health, such as decreasing the health when the player collides with enemies or other damaging objects.
-You can use "On Component Begin Overlap" nodes or custom events to detect collisions and decrement the health variable.
-Implement logic to check if the player's health reaches zero or below, and handle the game over state accordingly.

-### Implement Score:

-Inside the PlayerPawn Blueprint, create a variable named "Score" of type integer.
-Increment the score variable whenever the player collects a collectible.
-You can add a text widget to the UI and update it with the current score using the "Set Text" node and "Score" variable.

-### Spawning Collectibles:

-In your game level Blueprint or a separate Blueprint, implement logic to spawn collectibles at regular intervals or specific locations.
-You can use the "Spawn Actor" node to create instances of the Collectible Blueprint in the world.

-### Player Input:
+### Add Animations:

-In the PlayerPawn Blueprint, you can handle other player inputs such as jump, crouch, or any additional movements based on your game requirements.
+In the Animation Blueprint, you can create or import animations for various character actions, such as idle, walk, run, jump, etc.
+Use animation nodes like "Play Montage" or "Play Animation" to trigger specific animations based on the desired character behavior.
+Connect the output execution pins of these animation nodes to the appropriate input execution pins in the Animation Blueprint.

+### Configure Animation Blueprint:

+In the Animation Blueprint, you can modify the behavior and blending of animations using various nodes and transitions.
+Use animation state machines to define different animation states and transitions between them.
+Adjust blending, layering, and animation curves to achieve the desired character animation behavior.

+### Assign the New Character Blueprint:

+In your game level or wherever you want to use the character, drag and drop the new character Blueprint from the Content Browser into the scene.
+Remove or disable the default third person character Blueprint if it's still present in the scene.

+### Adjust Character Blueprint Variables and Logic:

+If your new character mesh has different bone structure or names compared to the default third person character, you may need to update references in the Character Blueprint.
+Check the logic in the Character Blueprint for any references to specific animations or sockets and update them accordingly.
 Remember to save and compile your Blueprints after making changes.
-You can also add additional functionalities and customize the behavior of collectibles, player health, and scoring based on your game design.
+You can also further customize the character's behavior, add additional animations, or implement complex animation systems based on your specific game requirements.

 ## Output:
 ![WhatsApp Image 2023-06-01 at 9 36 09 AM](https://github.com/durga46/EX1.game-programming/assets/75235704/f463c951-c057-4019-9615-dc2342281bf2)